kubestellar/kubestellar/docs/content/readme.md

 ## KubeStellar virtual clusters (Spaces) are our secret
 - KubeStellar uses lightweight virtual clusters (Spaces) that run inside the KubeStellar hosting cluster
-- Standard Kubernetes clusters have 2-300 api-resources, KubeStellar Spaces have only 40
+- Standard Kubernetes clusters have __2-300__ api-resources, KubeStellar Spaces have only __40__
 - Fewer api-resources means resources remain denatured – they do not expand into other resources like replicasets, pods, etc.
 - Denaturing is the key to accepting native, unbundled Kubernetes resources as input
-- Unbundled resources are the preferred output of most CNCF tools making KubeStellar use and integration easy
+- Unbundled resources are the preferred output of most cloud-native tools making KubeStellar use and integration easy

 ## Roadmap for the Project